Blue Cross Blue Shield Health Insurance Review

 Show All Rows

-Rates are based on a 40-year-old with a Silver plan.
+Average monthly rates are for a 40-year-old with a Silver plan.

-Blue Cross Blue Shield subsidiaries typically operate in a specific region, which may cover one or more states.
+Blue Cross Blue Shield subsidiaries typically operate in a specific region, which can include one or more states.
 In some cases, multiple BCBS companies operate in a single state, and sometimes a single BCBS company offers coverage in several states.
 Coverage isn't always available statewide.
 Some BCBS entities may only offer policies in a few counties.

 State